-Hypothyroidism affects about five percent of the US population.
+Hypothyroidism affects about 5% of the US population.
 The most common cause worldwide is iodine deficiency.
-However, in iodine sufficient countries like the United States, most cases are due to autoimmune thyroiditis (Hashimoto’s disease), in which CD8+ lymphocytes and antithyroid antibodies impair the normal functioning of the thyroid gland.
-Other causes include pharmaceuticals (lithium, amiodarone), genetic mutations of thyroglobulin and thyroid peroxidase molecules, congenital hypothyroidism, neck surgery, and radiothyroid ablation therapy.
+However, in the US and other countries with sufficient dietary iodine intake, the most common cause of hypothyroidism is Hashimoto’s disease (also known as Hashimoto’s thyroiditis and lymphocytic thyroiditis).
+Hashimoto’s disease is an autoimmune condition caused by CD8+ lymphocyte and antithyroid antibody-mediated destruction of the thyroid gland.
+Other causes include medications (lithium, amiodarone), genetic mutations of thyroglobulin and thyroid peroxidase molecules, congenital hypothyroidism, neck surgery, and radiothyroid ablation therapy.
 Hypothyroidism may also rarely result from hypothalamic or pituitary disorders, such as pituitary tumors, postpartum pituitary necrosis, and head trauma, in which the production or release of TSH is impaired.

-Clinical manifestations may be subtle and nonspecific, including weakness, fatigue, and weight gain.
-However, chronic or severe disease can manifest with goiter, dull facial expression, drooping eyelids, hoarse speech, thinning or dry, brittle hair, dry skin, myxedema (swelling of the skin and soft tissues), menstrual disorders, bradycardia, pericardial effusion, constipation, depression, paresthesias, ataxia, and anemia.
+Clinical manifestations may be subtle and nonspecific and include weakness, fatigue, and weight gain.
+Chronic or severe disease, however, can manifest with goiter, dull facial expression, drooping eyelids, hoarse speech, thinning or dry and brittle hair, dry skin, myxedema (swelling of the skin and soft tissues), menstrual disorders, bradycardia, pericardial effusion, constipation, depression, paresthesias, ataxia, and anemia.

 Myxedema coma is a rare, life-threatening complication of severe hypothyroidism manifested by mental status changes, often accompanied by hypotension, hypothermia, hypoventilation, and rarely, coma.
 Precipitants of myxedema coma include infection, myocardial infarction, stroke, trauma (including surgery and burns), hypoglycemia, hyponatremia, hemorrhage, noncompliance with thyroid medications, and various drugs (e.g., beta-blockers, sedatives, narcotics, and phenothiazines).